-This Shaved Brussel Sprout Salad with Mustard and Parmesan is tossed in a light red wine vinaigrette and makes a delicious, crunchy side dish.
+This Shaved Brussels Sprouts Salad with mustard & parmesan is tossed in a light red wine vinaigrette and makes a delicious, crunchy side dish.

 So… What do to with the remaining sprouts sitting the fridge?
 Test out some new recipes, of course!

 I’d wanted to try a shaved brussel sprout salad for a while, and this seemed like to perfect opportunity…

 Raw sprouts can seem like a bit of an odd thing… You would never think of serving raw Brussels sprouts on a crudité platter along with some dip.
 But, much like kale, which can be a bit tough and bitter in its raw state, if the sprouts are sliced thinly enough, and then left to meld with some vinaigrette for a while, they take on a softer, more delicate flavor, but still with a nice bite.

 This has quickly become one of my favorite winter salad recipes, rivaled only by this Fennel & Celery Salad and this Arugula Salad.
 It’s tangy, with a good bite from the mustard, and a bit salty and nutty at the end with the finishing of parmesan cheese.

 I also love that these shaved brussel sprouts can sit for a bit – meaning that it’s a great salad for easy dinner parties and holiday gatherings.
 The flavors will only continue to combine and the brussels sprouts won’t lose their wonderful texture.

 🛒 Ingredients needed

 - Red wine vinegar – Or try white wine vinegar, apple cider, or champagne vinegar.